 A prerequisite for starting this course of studies is a Bachelor of Engineering or Science degree in a STEM field (science, technology, engineering and mathematics).

 - 125 credit points in mathematics and/or natural sciences (e.g. physics, chemistry, computer science or similar)

 - 15 credit points in the fields of higher mathematics or statistics, database and information systems, programming, algorithms and data structures, complexity theory, quantitative methods/operations research

 In addition, applicants need to have at least 12 months of professional work experience by the time of enrolment.

 The programme is entirely taught in English.
 A recognized certificate of proficiency in English is required.

-The M. Sc. in Data Analytics and Decision Science has been carefully designed to equip ambitious professionals with a STEM background with a distinct set of skills needed to succeed in a digitized and globalized economy.
+The Master of Science Data Analytics and Decision Science has been carefully designed to equip ambitious professionals with a STEM background with a distinct set of skills needed to succeed in a digitized and globalized economy.